Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

-Yes, by earning miles by flying with Alaska Airlines and other airline partners, using an Alaska Airlines credit card, staying at hotel partners and renting cars.
+Yes, by earning miles by flying with Alaska Airlines and other airline partners, staying at hotel partners, using an Alaska Airline credit card, and renting cars.

 Do you lose your points if you cancel a booking?

-No, however a service is fee will be charged to redeposit miles into your account.
+No, however a service fee will be charged to redeposit miles into your account.